pystiche/papers/docs/source/api/pystiche_papers.ulyanov_et_al_2016.rst

 The original authors experimented with the network architecture and described two versions of the network in different papers, replacing the :class:`~torch.nn.BatchNorm2d` by :class:`~torch.nn.InstanceNorm2d` as an improvement.
-They call it StyleNet with a postfix BN if it is equipped with :class:`~torch.nn.BatchNorm2d` or IN for :class:`~torch.nn.InstanceNorm2d`:
+They call it StyleNet with a postfix BN if :class:`~torch.nn.BatchNorm2d` or IN if :class:`~torch.nn.InstanceNorm2d` is used:

   - ``master``: Corresponds to the reference implementation of the `StyleNet_IN <https://arxiv.org/abs/1701.02096>`_.